Kria™ KR260 Robotics Starter Kit

 ROS Publisher and Subscriber Demo

-• Start Subscriber (listener) first on Board2 so that it is ready to receive messages from the Publisher once it has begun sending messages.
+• Start the Subscriber (listener) first on Board2 so that it is ready to receive messages from the Publisher once it has begun sending messages.

 $ source /opt/xilinx/ros-tsn-example/bin/start_ros_test.sh -l